YottaDB/YDBDoc/MessageRecovery/errors.rst

 NODEEND, End of list of nodes/subscripts

-Runtime Error: This 'error' is indicator (like EOF) that the list of nodes or subscripts being fetched via ydb_node_next/ydb_node_previous or ydb_subscript_next/ydb_subscript_previous or their equivalent Golang wrappers, is at an end.
+Runtime Error: This 'error' is an indicator (like EOF) that the list of nodes or subscripts being fetched via ydb_node_next/ydb_node_previous or ydb_subscript_next/ydb_subscript_previous or their equivalent Golang wrappers, is at an end.

 Action: Not an error strictly speaking - Terminate the loop the list is being read in as it is complete.